 PEN Center USA’s Freedom to Write Committee seeks to spotlight ongoing dangers and disturbing new trends in the suppression of expression.
 We do this by investigating and reporting on regional and country-specific problems.
 Past efforts include the Nigeria Initiative, aimed at publicizing the link between oil politics and the silencing of dissent in Nigeria, and a coordinated campaign to end violent attacks against journalists in Latin America.

-Each year PEN Center USA presents Freedom to Write and First Amendment Awards to individuals and organizations that have produced notable work in the face of extreme adversity or demonstrated exceptional courage in the defense of free expression.
+Each year PEN Center USA presents the Freedom to Write and First Amendment Awards to individuals and organizations that have produced notable work in the face of extreme adversity or demonstrated exceptional courage in the defense of free expression.
 The awards are presented each fall at PEN Center USA’s Annual Literary Awards Festival.
-Funds are collected from our members for the purpose of helping other writers or their families for lawyer’s fees, bail or medical needs.
-Recent honorees include Cuban dissident Raul Rivero, Russian journalist Anna Politkovskaya, the Ethiopian Free Press Journalists’ Association, the American Library Association, Sahal Abdulle and U Win Tin.
+Funds are collected from our members with the purpose of helping other writers or their families for lawyer’s fees, bail, or medical needs.
+Recent honorees include Cuban dissident Raul Rivero, Russian journalist Anna Politkovskaya, the Ethiopian Free Press Journalists’ Association, the American Library Association, Sahal Abdulle, and U Win Tin.

 PEN Center USA’s Freedom to Write Committee carries out campaigns on behalf of eighty specially selected writers who are long-term prisoners of conscience.
 Each honorary member has several “minders” who work diligently, sometimes for years, on his/her case.
 Minders write letters to foreign governments and diplomatic representatives, communicate with and provide vital support to the honorary member and his or her family, and encourage American officials to implement sound policy that represents the United States’ commitment to freedom of expression.